Rituale für den Winter - die kalte Jahreszeit bewußt feiern

 What is winter a metaphor for?

-1. Retreat and introspection :
+1. Withdrawal and introspection :

 Winter represents the phase in life when we turn inward, gather our strength, and regenerate.
 Just as nature rests in winter, we too can use this time to reflect and find clarity.